shivamdeswal5/Ecommerce-backend/README.md

 ## Transaction
-Used queryRunner for transaction while creating orders (initially using typeorm-transactional package for transaction but skiped that due to erros)
+Used queryRunner for transaction while creating and updating orders (initially using typeorm-transactional package for transaction but skiped that due to erros)

 ## Migrations
 1. Generate <br>